mmguinness/acebook-SACDWS/README.md

 ## Credits

 Credit to Bromley and his team for some code we re-used (with permission) within the /cypress/plugins/index.js and /cypress/support/index.js to enable auto clearing of test databases (code taken from <a href="https://github.com/nyahehnagi/acebook-makerverse">here </a>)

+Credit to Charlotte for designing the Acebook logo.

 ## Quickstart